rafjasn/CarRental/README.md

 # Car rental management system using Asp.net Core

-TODO: Car and client create edit and delete action were implemented automatically and need to be reimplemented.
+TODO: Car and client create edit and delete actions were implemented automatically and need to be reimplemented.
 ### Screenshots: